 How loud is 70 decibels?

 A sound level of 70dB is similar to the sound you’d hear from the inside of a car that’s moving at 60mph.
 If you use a quiet shop vac frequently then you know what 70dB sounds like.
-It’s even similar to a loud flushing toilet or range hood.
+It’s even similar to a loud flushing toilet, a quiet electric kettle or range hood.

 How loud is 75 decibels?

 A lot of us use dishwashers.
 We probably use them every day.
 If that’s the case, then it won’t be hard to imagine what 75dB sounds like.
-75dB is the amount of sound you’d hear a dishwasher make or a quiet lawn mower.
+75dB is the amount of sound you’d hear from a dishwasher, quiet coffee maker with grinder or a quiet lawn mower.

 How loud is 80 decibels?